SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/in-place-archiving/manage-archives.md

 ### Use the EAC to enable an archive mailbox when you create a new mailbox

-1. Go to **Recipients** > **Mailboxes**.
+1. Go to **Recipients** \> **Mailboxes**.

-2. Click **New** > **User mailbox**.
+2. Click **New** \> **User mailbox**.

 3. On the **New user mailbox** page, in the **Alias** box, type an alias for the user.

-    > [!NOTE]
-    > If you leave this box blank, the value you type in the **User logon name** box is used for the alias.
+    **Note**: If you leave this box blank, the value you type in the **User logon name** box is used for the alias.

 4. Select one of the following options:

-  - **Existing user that isn't mail-enabled** Click this button and then click **Browse** to open the **Select User - Entire Forest** dialog box.
+  - **Existing user that isn't mail-enabled**: Click this button and then click **Browse** to open the **Select User - Entire Forest** dialog box.
 This dialog box displays a list of Active Directory user accounts in the forest that aren't mail-enabled or don't have Exchange mailboxes.
 Select the user account you want to mail-enable, and then click **OK**.
 If you select this option, you don't have to provide user account information because this information already exists in Active Directory.

-  - **New user** Click this button to create a new user account in Active Directory and create a mailbox for the user.
+  - **New user**: Click this button to create a new user account in Active Directory and create a mailbox for the user.
 If you select this option, you'll have to provide the required user account information.

 5. Click **More options** to configure the following settings.

-  - **Mailbox database** Click **Browse** to select a mailbox database in which to store the mailbox.
+  - **Mailbox database**: Click **Browse** to select a mailbox database in which to store the mailbox.
 If you don't select a database, Exchange will automatically assign one.

-  - **Archive** Select this check box to create an archive mailbox for the mailbox.
+  - **Archive**: Select this check box to create an archive mailbox for the mailbox.
 If you create an archive mailbox, mailbox items will be moved automatically from the primary mailbox to the archive, based on the default retention policy settings or those you define.

     Click **Browse** to select a database to store the archive mailbox.